OmarMiniesy/Notes/Defensive Security/Network Security & Traffic Analysis/IDS & IPS.md

 ### General Notes

-Network devices that are used to enhance network security.
+Network devices that are used to enhance network security by identifying threats and mitigating their impact.
+- Placing IDSs and IPSs in the network depends on the resources they are protecting and the functions they serve.

 ##### Intrusion Detection Systems (IDS)

-A passive monitoring network device that can detect malicious packets and alerts administrators.
+A passive monitoring network device that can detect malicious activity or policy violations, and produces reports sent to a management station.
-- Similar to a [[Firewall]], but it cannot take action against these packets.
+- Similar to a [[Firewall]], _IDSs_ are used to ensure visibility in the network and produce alerts.
-- It can only detect, monitor, and create logs.
+- Does not take action or prevent the intrusions.

 There are several types of IDS such as:
 - [[#Network Intrusion Detection Systems (NIDS)]]